Sk-Owais/parag_assignment_backend/README.md

 # parag_assignment_backend
-Note:- env files is inlcude for refernces purpose only
+Note:- .env and certs files is included for refernces purpose only